 Let One Egg Reach Maturity

-I had a boss, who in a moment of frustration, called me Dreamy Drawers, I was probably dead on my feet, today my knickers are in a knot, load shedding is about to begin at any minute and I’ve just switched the oven on, my Beloved is on his way home and there’s nothing cooking!
+I had a boss, who in a moment of frustration, called me Dreamy Drawers, I was probably dead on my feet, today my knickers are in a knot, load shedding is about to begin at any minute and I’ve just switched the oven on, my Beloved is on his way home and nothing is cooking!
 Hold thumbs.

-Today we have Turkish coffee with Miné, I brought out my Vintage Turkish coffee cups, in Royal Blue and Gold served with purple Turkish figs.
+Today we have Turkish coffee with Miné.
+I brought out my Vintage Turkish coffee cups in Royal Blue and Gold, served with purple Turkish figs.

 My 11th Day of creativity was daunting but fun.

-“A photographer is like a cod, which produces a million eggs in order that one may reach maturity.”
+“A photographer is like a cod, which produces a million eggs so that one may reach maturity.”

 ― George Bernard Shaw –